Chouia-Abderrahman/Odoo_Module_Unit_Test_Automation/README.md

 4. **Run unit tests**: Executes the unit tests for the custom module.

 ## Usage
-To use this repository for your own Odoo projects, simply copy the workflow file from the .github/workflows directory and customize it to fit your project's requirements.
+To use this repository for your own Odoo projects, simply copy the [workflow file](.github/workflows/test.yml) and customize it to fit your project's requirements.